Detonation spraying: Heat

 Extremely high temperatures are reached by the D-gun (≈4000 °C) whilst in operation.
 Flammable and explosive fuels (generally acetylene) are used in detonation spraying to produce the supersonic shockwave that propels the powder coating materials onto their target components.
 This poses a serious burn and explosion hazard.
 Again, no-one should be present in the room whilst the D-gun is in operation and the room should be designed to withstand any malfunction of the D-gun.
-Also protective gloves should be used to handle the D-gun and sprayed components to void burns form hot components after spraying.
+Also protective gloves should be used to handle the D-gun and sprayed components to avoid burns from hot components after spraying.

 Dust and Fumes

 The D-gun atomises the powder feedstock into extremely small particles (80–95% of particles by total number are of size <100 nm).
 This means proper extraction facilities are required for inhalation safety purposes.
 Also isolation of the D-gun is recommended to avoid operators breathing in the dangerous dust and fumes.
 If operators are to enter the room they should wear appropriate dust masks or respirators.
 Many of the compounds used as the feedstock in detonation spraying are detrimental to human health if ingested or inhaled.
 Airborne metals from the detonation gun in particular are harmful to the lungs.
 Exposure to cadmium for example can cause harm to the kidneys and lungs, vomiting, loss of consciousness and even reduced fertility.
-Also heavy metals have been shown in recent studies to be cancerogenic such as lead, nickel, chromium, and cadmium.
+Also heavy metals have been shown in recent studies to be carcinogenic such as lead, nickel, chromium, and cadmium.
 Some serious lung conditions caused by metal dust inhalation include: